endorlabs/numpy-is-hard/README.md

 - TensorFlow, NumPy, and other libraries all have **strict version requirements**.
 - **Your goal:** Reduce conflicts and improve security **without breaking the project.**

+**Note**: There is no real code in this repository.
+In the real world you would have to ALSO deal with potential breaking changes in the code and not just version constraints.

 ## What You Have

 - A `requirements.txt` file full of conflicting dependencies.